Don’t cry for me Margarita: Is it time for you to re-evaluate your relationship to alcohol?

 The tradition of setting resolutions at the beginning of the New Year has a long history.
 In the time of Caesar’s Rome, the Senate decided that the new year would begin on the 1st January in reverence to that month’s name sake – the God Janus – the two-faced God who looks backward to the past and forward to the future at the same time.
 The Senate set the new intention for being kinder and more cooperative with each other when the new year began, and thus the tradition of New Year resolutions was created.

 I like the idea of resolutions simply because you consider and embrace the opportunity to introduce change into your life.
-If the pandemic has taught us anything, it would be that we can not control change ENFORCED on us, but we can control change that is INVITED by us.
+If the COVID pandemic taught us anything, it would be that we can not control change ENFORCED on us, but we can control change that is INVITED by us.
 Invite some positive change into your life this year.

 Setting resolutions may seem unrealistic.
 A few years ago I worked with one of HK’s leading market research teams, CSG, to explore what people intended for their resolutions.
 Over 50 percent of the 900 people interviewed had set the same resolutions year after year.
 This might imply that they ‘failed’ last year to achieve their goal.
 So perhaps they should quit whilst they are ahead.
 We disagree.